iot-home-control/system-backend/readme.md

 and edit the variables in config according to description in it.

+You also need to initialize the database using.

+`./venv/bin/alembic upgrade head`
+This is the same command for updating.

 You can run the Home Control System Backend with `./venv/bin/python main.py run`.